Post School Transition

 An Independent Assessment is not required prior to course entry at college or university, particularly if an appropriate assessment has been carried out in school by a qualified individual.
 If an assessment has been carried out in school, and updated around the age of 16, then some Universities will accept that as proof of dyslexia without the need for any independent, paying assessment.
 If an assessment is not in place prior to the start of the course this can lead to a delay in support and assessment arrangements being in place.

 In summary the entitlement to assessment and identification of dyslexia differs between school and post school due to the different systems which have been developed for different settings and age groups.
-It is advisable to contact the colleague or university in advance to find out what their procedures are.
+It is advisable to contact the college or university in advance to find out what their procedures are.